vrundabhattbhatt/CodeChallanges/README.md

 __GOAL :__ Determine the smallest substring of N that contains all the characters in K. For example: if strArr is ["aaabaaddae", "aed"] then the smallest substring of N that contains the characters a, e, and d is "dae" located at the end of the string.
 So for this example your program should return the string dae.

 __Examples__: Input: ["aabdccdbcacd", "aad"] Output: aabd Input: ["ahffaksfajeeubsne", "jefaa"] Output: aksfaje Input: ["aaffhkksemckelloe", "fhea"] Output: affhkkse

+### 4. Nonrepeating Character
+__GOAL__:
+    Have the function NonrepeatingCharacter(str) take the str parameter being passed, which will contain only alphabetic characters and spaces, and return the first non-repeating character.
+    For example: if str is "agettkgaeee" then your program should return k.
+The string will always contain at least one character and there will always be at least one non-repeating character.

+__Examples__
+Input: "abcdef"
+Output: aInput: "hello world hi hey"
+Output: w